Voting with Partial Orders: The Plurality and Anti-Plurality Classes: The Model

 Observe that for rules in this class, we still can make $k$, the score awarded to each alternative in a given top set, dependent on the preference~$\pref$ at hand.
-Now, we might feel that an alternative that is alone in the top should be considered at least as important as alternatives that are not alone in the top.
-We propose the following subclass of the simple rules.
+For example, we could consider a rule that awards $2$~points to alternatives alone in the top; $2$~points to alternatives in the top together with all but one of the other alternatives; $1$~point to alternatives in the top in all other cases; and $0$~points to alternatives not in the top.
+This rule rewards and punishes alternatives in extreme positions: when only one alternative is in the top, this can be deemed without any doubt the best alternative, so it deserves to obtain $2$~more points that the rest; while when there is only one alternative not in the top, that one alternative can without any doubt be deemed the worst one, so it deserves to obtain $2$~points less than the rest.

+While the use of such a rule can be defended in some situations, in others we might want to insist that the score an alternative earns for being placed in the top should go up (relative to the score those outside of the top receive) as the number of alternatives it shares that top spot with goes down.
+This suggests yet another narrowing of our class of voting rules.